 Articles

-Sometimes the players have to take the blame Posted about 12 years ago
+Sometimes the players have to take the blame Posted over 12 years ago

 Whilst the main focus in my small area of the North West of England was on Twickenham last Saturday, the following day there was just as intriguing an encounter at Murrayfield between Scotland and France.